-According to a 2020 CDC study, 34.2 million Americans have diabetes, with another 88 million adults having prediabetes, but some may not know they have it.
+According to the CDC, more than 37 million Americans have diabetes, with another 96 million adults have prediabetes, but some may not know they have it.
 November is National Diabetes Awareness Month, and to bring awareness to this disease, we’re breaking down the top things you need to know about diabetes and how this condition is diagnosed.

 How Is Diabetes Diagnosed?

 Diabetes is a disease that affects how your body processes glucose.
 Glucose, commonly referred to as blood sugar, is a vital source of energy for cells.
 Untreated diabetes or poorly controlled blood glucose can lead to an increased risk of heart attack, stroke, and nerve damage.

 A diabetes diagnosis varies based on suspected causes, symptoms and other risk factors and will also be classified as type 1 or type 2.
 Certain symptoms may prompt your healthcare provider to order a diabetes test.
 Diabetes symptoms for both type 1 and type 2 include: